vonKristoff/brynoff/src/content/pages/events.md

 heroImage: "$lib/assets/view-from-top-mozart-field.jpg"
 ---

 If you are looking for a magical place to host your event or retreat, please get in touch to discuss how we might meet your needs.
-As well as use of the camping field, we can also arrange use of wilder spaces on the land.
+As well as use of the exclusive use of the camping field, we can also arrange use of wilder spaces on the land.
+Valley of the Cool Trees is the perfect place for wellness retreats, workshops, and celebrations that invite participants to connect deeply with the natural world.

 ![example placeholder](src/assets/northen-lights.jpg)